scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Batch writing
 -------------

-Writing multiples values in a row is inefficient due to the latency associated with device access.
+Writing multiple values in a row is inefficient due to the latency associated with device access.
 To optimize speed, one can consolidate multiple write operations into a single batched request using the :meth:`ScrutinyClient.batch_write<scrutiny.sdk.client.ScrutinyClient.batch_write>` method.

 In a batch write operation, multiple write requests are queued and dispatched to the server in a single API call.
-The server then executes all write operations in the correct order and confirms the completion of the entire batch.
+The server then executes all write operations in the correct order and confirms the successful completion of the entire batch.

 It is permissible to perform multiple writes to the same watchable within the same batch.
-The server ensures that each write operation is completed and acknowledged by the device before initiating the subsequent operation.
+The server ensures that each write operation is completed and acknowledged by the device before proceeding to the next operation.

 -----